 Dissertation MethodologySearch for PhD COURSES

 If you are a taking a taught or research-based masters course, or doing a PhD, then you will likely be asked to present a dissertation that includes research and data from a project of your own design.
 One of the key factors in writing a dissertation that successfully presents your research is the Dissertation Methodology.
+But what does this mean?
+This article gives you the lowdown

-What is the Methodology?
+What Is The Methodology?

 This is the section of your dissertation that explains how you carried out your research, where your data comes from, what sort of data gathering techniques you used, and so forth.
 Generally, someone reading your methodology should have enough information to be able to create methods very similar to the ones you used to obtain your data, but you do not have to include any questionnaires, reviews, interviews, etc that you used to conduct your research here.
 This section is primarily for explaining why you chose to use those particular techniques to gather your data.
 Read more about postgraduate research projects here.